-Operation rand_like(x) creates a new random tensor with the same shape and memory layout as x.
-It is PyTorch's convention to postfix the name of in-place operations with an underscore.
-Thus, mul overrides the content of z with the result of the multiplication.
-In-place operations not only save temporary memory (useful to reduce memory peaks), but also potentially improve cache locality, as well as preserve the memory layout of the overridden operand.
+Operation rand_like(x) creates a new random tensor with the same shape as x.
+The in-place operation $mul$ overrides z with the result of the multiplication.
+In-place operations not only save temporary memory (useful to reduce memory peaks), but also potentially improve cache locality.

-When running the above program with vanilla PyTorch (i.e., without the torchy.enable() line), execution is done line-by-line as we have seen before.
-Remember that PyTorch is a Python library, and therefore each line of the program above is processed by Python, which then calls into PyTorch each operation at a time.
+When running the above program with vanilla PyTorch, execution is done line-by-line as we have seen before.
+Remember that PyTorch is just a Python library.
 PyTorch essentially acts as an interpreter and therefore cannot do any optimization across operations.